Dr Erick Giovani Sperandio Nascimento

 Biography

 He holds a PhD in Environmental Engineering in the area of Atmospheric Computational Modeling, a Master in Informatics in the field of Computational Intelligence and Graduated in Computer Science from UFES.
-He currently coordinates, leads and participates in R&D projects in the areas of AI, computational modeling (CM) and supercomputing applied to different areas such as Atmospheric Sciences, Renewable Energies, Oil and Gas, Health, Advanced Manufacturing, Quantum Machine Learning, among others, supervising undergraduate and post-graduate students, also teaching and training students from the academia and industry to research and apply AI, CM and HPC to real-world problems.
+He currently coordinates, leads and participates in R&D projects in the areas of AI, computational modeling (CM) and supercomputing applied to different areas such as Sustainability, Atmospheric Sciences, Renewable Energies, Oil and Gas, Health, Advanced Manufacturing, Quantum Machine Learning, among others, supervising undergraduate and post-graduate students, also teaching and training students from the academia and industry to research and apply AI, CM and HPC to real-world problems.

 He serves as one of the Principal Investigators at the Brazilian National Applied Research Center in Artificial Intelligence (CPA-IA) of SENAI CIMATEC, focusing on Industry, being one of the six CPA-IA in Brazil approved by the Brazilian Ministry of Science, Technology and Innovation (MCTI), São Paulo Research Foundation (FAPESP) and Brazilian Internet Steering Committee (CGI.br).